huxaiphaer/JaleelScrapperApp/README.md

 once you've signed up, it takes few minutes and the paste it alongside `WEATHER_API_KEY` variable e.g `WEATHER_API_KEY=6ydyyfy84bf84bf844HY84`.
 This is done because most of the API sites have limitations on requests.

-4.Then, run `cd jaleelscrapper` (to change the directory) in the command or terminal , so to Activate the virtual environment use the command below :
+4 .
+Activate the virtual environment use the command below :

 ##### On Windows command :

-`$ virtualenv env` , then `$ \env\Scripts\activate.bat`
+first install virtualenv with this command `$ pip install virtualenv` then, install `$ virtualenv env` , then `$ \env\Scripts\activate.bat` or `$ \env\Scripts\activate`

 ##### On Linux & Mac:
-first install pip `sudo apt-get install python3-pip`, then install virtual env `sudo pip3 install virtualenv `, the create it `venv env` , finally activate it `/env/bin/python`
+first install pip `sudo apt-get install python3-pip`, then install virtual env `sudo apt install virtualenv `, the create it `$ virtualenv env` , finally activate it with `$ source env/bin/activate`

-finally ,
+5 .
+Then run this command to install all the packages `$pip3 install -r requirements.txt`

-open the project and run the following command to start scrapping :
+6 . finally , change the directory by the command `$ cd cd jaleelscrapper` after start scrapping with the following command :

 ```
    $ scrapy crawl flights_destinations
 ```

+If the process finishes, you should have some data in your Database.

 ### Running unit tests